Vimal1802/devops-bootcamp-project/README.md

 ## 🚀 5.
 Run the CI/CD Pipeline in GitHub Actions to deploy the  Web Server

 ### Initiate the Deployment
-Trigger the automated CI/CD pipeline to build your Docker image and deploy it to AWS EC2 via SSM ( `web-server.yml` playbook):
+Trigger the automated CI/CD pipeline to build your Docker image and deploy it to AWS EC2 via SSM ( `web-server.yml` ansible playbook):

 - Navigate to your **GitHub Repository** and click on the **Actions** tab.